php42/TPDP-Dev-Tools/README.md

 Its only dependency is windows.h.

 ## Patcher
-This is a C# GUI front-end for patching the game with a diffgen diff file.
+This is a C# GUI front-end for patching the game with a diffgen patch file.
 It literally is just a wrapper that invokes diffgen.exe with appropriate arguments for the convenience of people who don't want to use the command-line.
-This is intended to make it easy for end-users to apply a mod to their game
+This is intended to make it easy for end-users to apply a mod to their game.

 ## Editor
 This is a C# GUI front-end for diffgen and binedit.